alexataidedesktop-code/Claude-Agents/README.md

 ## Why this exists

 Generic chat assistants are flexible but unfocused.
-By committing a persona to a Claude Project's custom instructions, you get consistent, high-quality output for a specific kind of work — research, code, writing, data, visuals, orchestration, or Brazilian-market work — without re-explaining the brief every session.
+By committing a persona to a Claude Project's custom instructions, you get consistent, high-quality output for a specific kind of work — research, code, writing, data, visuals, orchestration, intelligence analysis, exam prep, or Brazilian-market work — without re-explaining the brief every session.

 This repository keeps those personas version-controlled, reviewable, and shareable.